Kotlin/KEEP/proposals/collection-literals.md

     It creates a small hussle of `listOf` to `emptyList` back and forth replacement.
     It's by no means a big problem, but it is just a small annoyance, which is nice to see to be resolved by the introduction of collection literals.

-The feature brings more value to newcomers rather than to experienced Kotlin users, and should target the newcomers primarily.
+The feature brings more value to newcomers rather than to experienced Kotlin users and should target the newcomers primarily.

-Since the biggest feature value is "aesthetics", "egonomics" and "readability", all of which are hard to measure and subjective, it makes sense to see "before/after" code examples to feel the feature better:
+Since the biggest feature value is "aesthetics", "ergonomics" and "readability", all of which are hard to measure and subjective, it makes sense to see "before/after" code examples to feel the feature better:
 ```kotlin
 // before 1